The Faithful Contributor’s Handbook

 REMEMBER: Never vote based on how many votes a texture already has!
 You’ve got your own opinion, vote based on that.

-Besides the upvote and downvote options regular users get, there are 2 other options that the council and administrators have:
+Besides the upvote and downvote options regular users get, there are 2 other options that the council and Managers have:

 Instapass An instapass is when a texture immediately gets added into the pack without needing to go through the voting process.
 These textures usually get instapassed for reasons such as being recolours of another texture, consistency fixes for textures that are outdated, or even bugs that needed fixing.